 Congratulations!
-You survived the ugly break up and you are actually feeling pretty good…hopeful, like maybe now you can meet the one.
+You survived the ugly break up and you are actually feeling pretty good…hopeful, like maybe now you can commit again.

 Good for you!
 You made it through the ugly cries, ate way too much Häagen Daz and talked to your friends for hours on end.
 You even got rid of all his stuff.
 Yesterday though you noticed your recycling bin overflowing with empty wine bottles.

 You decide to get back out there.
 Onward and upwards Baby!